Molecular Spectrometry in Analytical Chemistry

 Qualitative Analysis

-Qualitative analysis involves identifying the components of a sample.
-This can be done by comparing the spectrum of the sample to the spectra of known compounds.
+Qualitative analysis identifies the components of a sample by comparing its spectrum to those of known compounds in spectral libraries.

 Quantitative Analysis

-Quantitative analysis involves determining the concentration of a substance in a sample.
-This can be done by measuring the intensity of the absorption or emission peaks and comparing them to the calibration curve of the spectrometer.
+Quantitative analysis determines the concentration of a substance in a sample.
+This is achieved by measuring the intensity of absorption or emission peaks and relating them to a calibration curve generated using standards of known concentrations.

 Applications